 Several dormers punctured the massive pyramidal roof but there must have been enough room left under its grey-green slates to house a dozen families.
 And the final flourish?
 A wrought iron weather vane masquerading as mediaeval archer.
 Shades of Arthur Mächen.

 Wood’s career thrived at a time when architects related to the building industry in a fundamentally different way.
 He could specify a rich palette of materials in remarkable variety; forms and colors suiting his sense of color and texture.
 Today we are ever more limited to what suppliers are willing to make and only then in economical quantities that fit tight budgets in a flagging economy.
 Also, new materials and new ways of building challenge builders to bid on the side of caution to cover their inexperience.

-It’s no wonder we admire architects of Halsey Wood’s generation.
+It’s no wonder we admire architects and builders of Halsey Wood’s generation.
 Their design and craftsmanship are irreplaceable.

 Tuesday was a good day—at least until lunch.

 Tuesday was a good day; Wednesday was not and it just got worse through the end of the week..

 Academe has been much on my mind this month.
 As the end of my so-called career rapidly approaches, there was bound to be more than a little reflection on whatever water-bourn flotsam has passed beneath the bridge.
 And, somehow, set theory seems to fit the general scheme of things.
 There are, it occurs to me, intellects, scholars and teachers cowering here in the Ivory Tower, and sundry others of varying academic stripe.
 And, of course, enumerators (which is to say, administrators), who are in actual control.
 Generally, we’re not a very colorful lot.